 - Wash clothes and towels after each use.

 - Disinfect sports equipment daily.

-- Treat any underlying skin conditions, such as eczema, to create an effective barrier
+- Treat any underlying skin conditions, such as eczema or acne, to create an effective skin barrier.

-As a parent, you can be on the lookout for changes in your child’s skin.
+As a parent, you can be on the lookout for skin changes in your athlete.
 Look for cuts, sores, redness, swelling and pus.
-These are the most common fungal, viral and bacterial infections and what to do about them:
+Below are the most common fungal, viral and bacterial infections and what to do about them: